cisco-en-programmability/terraform-provider-dnacenter/docs/resources/pnp_device_site_claim.md

 subcategory: ""
 description: |-
   It performs create operation on Device Onboarding (PnP).
-  Claim a device based on DNA-C Site based design process.
-Different parameters are required for different device platforms.
+  Claim a device based on DNA-C Site-based design process.
+Some required parameters differ based on device platform:
+  Default/StackSwitch: imageInfo, configInfo.
+  AccessPoints: rfProfile.
+  Sensors: sensorProfile.
+  CatalystWLC/MobilityExpress/EWC: staticIP, subnetMask, gateway. vlanID and ipInterfaceName are also allowed for Catalyst 9800 WLCs.
 ---

 # dnacenter_pnp_device_site_claim (Resource)

 It performs create operation on Device Onboarding (PnP).

-- Claim a device based on DNA-C Site based design process.
-Different parameters are required for different device platforms.
+- Claim a device based on DNA-C Site-based design process.
+Some required parameters differ based on device platform:
+Default/StackSwitch: imageInfo, configInfo.
+AccessPoints: rfProfile.
+Sensors: sensorProfile.
+CatalystWLC/MobilityExpress/EWC: staticIP, subnetMask, gateway. vlanID and ipInterfaceName are also allowed for Catalyst 9800 WLCs.

 ~>**Warning:**
 This resource does not represent a real-world entity in Cisco DNA Center, therefore changing or deleting this resource on its own has no immediate effect.